How To Hold a Camera

-Digital photography has enabled many fine photographs, but many of the techniques which formed the basic repertoire of professional photographers have been lost in the film to digital shuffle.
+Digital photography has enabled many fine photographs, but many of the techniques that formed the basic repertoire of professional photographers have been lost in the film-to-digital shuffle.
 Primary among these are steady hands and smooth motion panning.

 First, hold the camera body firmly in your right hand, keeping your index finger free to reach the shutter button.
 Cradle the camera and/or lens in the palm of your left hand so your fingers can adjust the focus or zoom.
 Then bring the camera to your eye, tuck your arms and elbows against your chest, and, using both hands, hold the camera firmly against your face while you look through the viewfinder.
 Now breathe.

 As you watch through the viewfinder remember to keep both eyes open.
 Train your viewfinder eye to be dominant.
 Now try holding one of the AF or AE marks against a fixed point in the view (not easy!), and move yourself into a comfortable and stable stance.
 Acceptable stances you will find are:

 On one knee

 on a chair or other raised surface with feet spread

 If you sit on the ground, spread your feet and bend your knees so you can lean forward and brace your elbows against your knees.